 It comprises two parts, a backend synth

-Note that all of these share a common defect, which is that because it is purely GPL’d, it it legally difficult to release real software using it or put it on iphones etc.
+Note that all of these share a common defect, which is that because it is purely GPL’d, it legally difficult to release real software using it or put it on iphones etc.

 Sonic pi is a flagship livecoding music and general coding education language.
-Vexingly, because it’s so damned friendly it’s hard to find any concrete specs of API docs.
+Vexingly, because it’s so excessively friendly that it’s hard to find any concrete specs of API docs.
 How do I even know it’s ruby?
 I inspect the code from the examples.
 Then I confirmed by deducing from the manual developer instructions.
 But the word “ruby” is not mentioned anywhere.
 There are some powerful ideas in here, like the live sequencing loops, but it’s hard to excavate the advanced instructions you need for advanced usages, and the FX presets will annoy the crap out of you real fast.